Ahmed102952/crowdfunding-product-page/README.md

 [A Frontend Mentor challange](https://www.frontendmentor.io/challenges/crowdfunding-product-page-7uvcZe7ZR)

-- Landing page made with ReactJs with TS and TailwindCSS
+- Landing page made with HTML and ReactJs with TS, TailwindCSS

 - Responsive on all screens